 Repeating design of a pair of red cherries, connected by a stem.
-Printed in shades of red on a green foil ground.
+Printed in shades of red on a green Mylar-foil ground.
 The red pigments contain microencapsulated oils scented with a cherry fragrance.
-Scratch and sniff version, can also be purchased without the scent.
+This is the scratch and sniff version, can also be purchased without the scent.

 Why is this in our collection?

-Cherry Forever is one of three scented wallpapers in this company's line and is the first commercially produced scratch and sniff wallpaper.
-Available in three flavors: cherry, banana and tutti fruity this paper is produced using technology first developed by 3M in 1965.
-Fragrance oils are microencapsulated and printed on the wallpaper surface.
-The fragrance is released by scratching which breaks the microencapsulated cells.
-It is possible for the scent to last up to 20 years, but scratching disturbs/abrades the printed surface.
-Even without the smell it is an attractive paper and the first of its kind.
-Novelty papers go back at least as far as the mid-19th century. ... more
+Cherry Forever is one of three scented wallpapers by Flavor Paper and is the first commercially produced scratch-and-sniff wallpaper.
+Available in three flavors—cherry, banana, and tutti-frutti—this paper is produced using technology first developed by 3M in 1965.
+Fragrance oils are microencapsulated and printed on the wallpaper surface; the fragrance is released by scratching, which breaks the microencapsulated cells.
+It is possible for the scent to last up to 20 years, but since scratching abrades the printed surface we may not find out.
+Novelty papers go back at least as far as the mid-19th century.
+They were frequently commemorative, amusing, or educational, and frequently contained landscape vistas... more

 This object has been included in the following exhibitions:

 - Wall Stories: Children's Wallpapers and Books, Friday, October 03, 2008 - Sunday, April 05, 2009